Michael A. Taylor Player Props: Twins vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is seventh in the league with a collective 9.3 strikeouts per nine innings.
+- The Orioles pitching staff ranks sixth in the league with a collective 9.4 strikeouts per nine innings.

-- The Orioles' 4.34 team ERA ranks 18th across all MLB pitching staffs.
+- The Orioles' 4.30 team ERA ranks 17th among all MLB pitching staffs.

-- Orioles pitchers combine to allow 98 total home runs at a clip of 1.2 per game (to rank 20th in the league).
+- Orioles pitchers combine to surrender 99 total home runs at a rate of 1.2 per game (to rank 20th in the league).

-- Bradish gets the start for the Orioles, his 15th of the season.
-He is 4-3 with a 3.75 ERA and 67 strikeouts in 72 2/3 innings pitched.
+- Irvin gets the start for the Orioles, his seventh of the season.
+He is 1-3 with a 7.18 ERA and 27 strikeouts in 26 1/3 innings pitched.

-- The righty's last time out was on Sunday against the Seattle Mariners, when he threw seven innings, surrendering two earned runs while giving up two hits.
+- The left-hander's last appearance was on Monday against the Cincinnati Reds, when he tossed three innings, surrendering one earned run while allowing three hits.

-- In 14 games this season, the 26-year-old has a 3.75 ERA and 8.4 strikeouts per nine innings, while allowing a batting average of .244 to opposing batters.
+- In eight games this season, the 29-year-old has put up an ERA of 7.18, with 9.2 strikeouts per nine innings.
+Opponents are batting .309 against him.

 © 2023 Data Skrive.
 All rights reserved.